Trusted WordPress tutorials, when you need them most.

 What Is SMTP?

-With that said, let’s take a look at how to fix the WordPress not sending email issue.
+With that said, let’s look at how to fix the WordPress not sending email issue.
+You can use the quick links below to navigate through this article:

-Alternative: If you use WooCommerce and your order emails aren’t being delivered, then you read our guide on how to fix WooCommerce not sending order email issue instead.
+Alternative: If you use WooCommerce and your order emails aren’t being delivered, then read our guide on how to fix WooCommerce not sending order email issue instead.

 Step 1: Install the WP Mail SMTP Plugin

 First, install and activate the WP Mail SMTP plugin.
-If you’re not sure how, then see our step-by-step guide on how to install a WordPress plugin.
+If you’re not sure how, see our step-by-step guide on how to install a WordPress plugin.

 Next, click on ‘WP Mail SMTP’ in your WordPress dashboard to configure the plugin settings.